 If you have diverticulitis and your pouches become infected, you may need to stay in the hospital for a while and take antibiotics and/or pain medication.
 You may also need a liquid diet while your infection is being treated.

-Should I take a fibre supplement?
+Should I take a fibre supplement for diverticular disease?

 If you are not able to get enough fibre or continue to have symptoms even after eating a high fibre diet, consider adding a fibre supplement.
 Check with your health care provider before you start taking supplements.